alexmeckes/anyforge-uitest/README.md

 - Python 3.11 or newer
 - API_KEYS to access whichever LLM + provider you want to use, they should be set in your environment variables
 - Composio API keys and configuration set up.
 WIP, refer to [composio docs](https://docs.composio.dev/docs/quickstart) for info.
+Your user ID is your email address
 - We use UV for python version management

 ### Install